aristanetworks/cloudvision-ztpaas-utils/README.md

 - Log in to the CVaaS cluster and generate a token using the "Generate" option under "Devices/Onboard Devices" menu

-- Download the custom bootstrap script and modify the "USER INPUT" section to specify the cluster url and the enrollment token:
+- Download the custom bootstrap script and modify the "USER INPUT" section to specify the cluster URL and the enrollment token:

         ########### USER INPUT ############
         cvAddr = "www.cv-mycluster.arista.io"